ramonszo/zuck.js/README.md

     {
       id: "",       // item id
       type: "",     // photo or video
-      length: 3,    // photo timeout or video length in seconds - uses 3 seconds timeout for images if not set
+      length: 3,    // photo timeout or video length in seconds - uses 3 seconds as default
+      loop: false,  // loop video if needed.
+Makes no sense if video real duration is greater than length.
+Use case: mp4 gifs
       src: "",      // photo or video src
       preview: "",  // optional - item thumbnail to show in the story carousel instead of the story defined image
       link: "",     // a link to click on story